StantonR16/Portfolio/README.md

 ```

 Basically, this code does some epic trigonometric and sinusoidal calculations which move the star.
 This code actually wasn't hard at all (because SOH-CAH-TOA is epic), but relatively speaking it was hard to visualize the calculations.

 ---

+# Difficulty

+Writing code in Processing that actually worked *on the web* was a huge pain, because Processing JS converts Processing Java code into Processing JS code on the web which meant some Java code wouldn't work properly.
+For example, `enums` don't work.
+In nearly every Processing project I did, I ended up writing some code that didn't work on the web.
+To resolve this, I would have to rewrite a major part of the program just to get it to work on the web.
+That's one reason I dislike Processing.

+---